 So, there we were, we found ourselves visiting and staying over at Dan Aykroyd’s place.
 The day that we were doing the signing of my painting and prints of the “Blues Mocycle” I had asked Dan if he wouldn’t mind taking a few more minutes with me and basically experiment with me in this new art form.

 Dan seemed delighted to work with me on this because he had never taken on an art project personally.
 This one of the main reasons I actually created the art form.
 It offers the opportunity of giving people a chance to create something outside of their normal creative ability.
 I always thought it would be a really enjoyable thing to involve people in becoming a part of a world-class piece of art whether they could paint or not.

 So, we had finished signing the “Blues Mocycle” motorcycle prints and Dan was going to go out and get us some food for lunch.
-I asked him on the way out the door what his favourite colour was and I had already painted a rough green background by the time he returned.
+I asked him on the way out the door what his favorite color was and I had already painted a rough green background by the time he returned.
 This bench-marked the actual start of the very first celebrity Synergy painting ever produced.

-Of every Synergy piece I’ve done that day and since that day I’m amazed with the fact that these paintings are creations that I could never have come up with or invented on my own.
-The excitement of being the hands of an artist that creates something that is seemingly being intentionally channelled onto the canvas is exactly what I intended and I believe it actually turned out better than I could have ever imagined.
+Of every Synergy piece I’ve done that day and since that day I’m amazed at the fact that these paintings are creations that I could never have come up with or invented on my own.
+The excitement of being in the hands of an artist that creates something that is seemingly being intentionally channeled onto the canvas is exactly what I intended and I believe it actually turned out better than I could have ever imagined.